 While on academic probation, a student may take no more than 15 hours of course work.
 The kinds of courses that may be taken while on probation may also be limited by the CCJ Program Director.
-The sanction of probationary status is invoked for a period of at least one (1) full-time semester and not more than two (2), consecutive full-time semesters.
+Probationary status is invoked for a period of at least one (1) full-time semester and not more than two (2), consecutive full-time semesters.
 The CCJ Program Director will provide students written notification of their academic probationary status.
 Probationary letters remain in the student's academic file.

-CCI Program Dismissal
+CCJ Program Dismissal